Others Others

 • Details (Optional): Some balance sheets may provide further details about Sundry Debtors, such as:

-• Allowances for doubtful debts: This is an estimate of the amount of Sundry Debtors that may not be collected and needs to be written off.
+2. Allowances for Doubtful Debts: This is an estimate of the amount of Sundry Debtors that may not be collected and needs to be written off.

 • Liquidity: Sundry Debtors represent potential cash inflow, contributing to the company’s liquidity.

-• Creditworthiness: A high Sundry Debtors balance compared to revenue may indicate difficulties in collecting payments or offering generous credit terms.
+• Creditworthiness: A high Sundry Debtor balance compared to revenue may indicate difficulties in collecting payments or offering generous credit terms.

 • Financial Analysis: Investors and creditors analyze Sundry Debtors to assess the company’s credit management and collection efficiency.